kilnake/kilnake.github.io/_tabs/about.md

 # the default layout is 'page'
 icon: fas fa-info-circle
 order: 4
+title: Resume
 ---

-> Add Markdown syntax content to file `_tabs/about.md`{: .filepath } and it will show up on this page.
-{: .prompt-tip }

-> Experienced and Certified IT Technician with a background in support and operations.
+> Ravi Kilnake is an experienced and certified IT Technician with a background in support and operations.
 Skilled in Azure and hybrid administration.
 Collaborative and flexible team leader with excellent communication skills.
-{: .prompt-info }
+{: .prompt-tip }

-### Experience
+# Experience

 ## IT Technician (Support/Operations) | IXX | Dec 2022 - Jun 2023